3SSF/payphone-selfbot/README.md

 # Future plans
 - Less hardcoding on variables
-- json reading for configs
+- --json reading for configs--
 - A script to automatically make the said json
 - More ease of use for non techy people